 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

 Thank you for your interest in our online nursing programs.
 To find out information about our programs, click on the drop down button to the right of Degree Programs.
 After you review our information, if you have questions please feel free to contact our Nursing Department at email@example.com.

 In 2008, Frostburg State University received approval to begin an RN to BSN program.
 This program is taught in consecutive semesters delivered in a part-time (6 credits per semester) or full-time (12 credits or more per semester) online format and can be completed in as little as 18 months.
 It is a total of 32 hours of core and elective nursing coursework.

-Initially the program had 8 students when it began in fall of 2009.
+Initially, the program had 8 students when it began in fall of 2009.
 Enrollment gradually increased, but the largest growth in the program was just after receiving Commission on Collegiate Nursing Education (CCNE) accreditation in spring of 2011.
 Currently, we have over 400 students enrolled in the program.
-In spring 2014 our M.S. in nursing proposal was approved by the University System of Maryland, the Maryland Higher Education Commission, and Maryland Board of Nursing approval.
+In spring 2014 our M.S. in Nursing proposal was approved by the University System of Maryland, the Maryland Higher Education Commission, and Maryland Board of Nursing approval.
 We began accepting students fall 2014.
-CCNE has been invited to the campus in spring 2016 to review the MSN program for initial accreditation.
+As of October of 2016, CCNE has officially accredited Frostburg State University's M.S. in Nursing Science Program.

 The RN-BSN program was recognized and ranked fifth in the nation as a "Best Buy" in online nursing bachelors programs by GetEducated.com.
 All courses in the RN-BSN program have been certified by Quality Matters™, and the MSN courses are in the process of certification.